 You want to keep the number of people given access to your servers to a minimum.
 It isn’t as though most of your users really need access to it, so why leave it open to potential threats?
 By leveraging the capabilities that access control now has – such as permission-based privileges – you can minimize these potential threats by simply preventing many of these potential events from happening.

-Use Various Alarms
+Use Various Alarms for Server Room

 On the topic of restricted access, you want to make sure that you are aware of those times that someone attempted to access your server room without the requisite permissions.
 This is why you should equip your server room with a system to alert you when someone has done just that.
 Beyond that, your servers need to be protected in terms of climate, as well.
 With the very real risk of fires in the server room, you need various fire alarms, extinguishers, and fire suppression systems.
 On the flip side, moisture is another issue for your infrastructure, so you should consider adding moisture-detection systems.